-In Budapest, Onyx comes closest to offering a classic European fine dining experience.
+In Budapest, Onyx comes closest to offering an old-school, classic European fine dining experience.
 It's the type of place where crystal chandeliers hang in the opulent dining room and white-glove-wearing waiters scurry about with beautifully sculpted plates in hand.
 The dishes feature playful textures, rare ingredients, and striking visuals.
-Onyx, which is located in the heart of Budapest's downtown, is the only two-Michelin-starred restaurant in Hungary currently.
+Onyx, which is located in the heart of Budapest's downtown inside the historic Gerbeaud building, is the only two-Michelin-starred restaurant in Hungary currently.

-Chef Ádám Mészáros, in charge of Onyx's kitchen since 2016, is a daring cook.
+Onyx's kitchen isn't a stickler for conventions.
 This is apparent when just a single piece of delicately flavored cauliflower arrives as part of the 6-course tasting menu.
 The “apple ravioli” dish, where paper-thin slices of fresh apple encapsulate a creamy, baked version of the fruit, is a study in sophistication.
-He puts a similarly inventive twist on the Hungarian foie gras, which comes in the form of a pate and a mousse, side-by-side.
+They put a similarly inventive twist on the Hungarian foie gras, which comes in the form of a pate and a mousse, side-by-side.

-Not everything is a hit—the water buffalo tartar and the panna cotta didn’t mix well—but most of the seasonally-changing dishes are elaborate and pack concentrated flavors.
-(It’s a near impossibility not to wolf down the entire contents of the bread basket, particularly those studded with beetroots and sunflower seeds.)
+Not everything is a hit but most of the seasonally-changing dishes are elaborate and pack concentrated flavors.
+(It’s a near impossibility not to wolf down the entire contents of the bread basket.)
 Onyx's 6-course tasting menus run the equivalent of €100 per person (€170 with wine pairing), which certainly isn't cheap, but still less than what you'd need to drop at comparable restaurants in Western Europe.
 Note that reservations are a must, and the restaurant is closed on Sundays and Mondays.